REO Motor Car Company: After passenger cars

 Although truck orders during World War II enabled it to revive somewhat, the company remained unstable in the postwar era, resulting in a bankruptcy reorganization.
 In 1954, the company was still underperforming, and sold its vehicle manufacturing operations (the primary asset of the company) to the Bohn Aluminum and Brass Corporation of Detroit.
-Three years later, in 1957, Reo's vehicle manufacturing operation became a subsidiary of the White Motor Company.
-White then merged REO with Diamond T Trucks in 1967 to form Diamond Reo Trucks.
-In 1975, this company filed for bankruptcy and most of its assets were liquidated.
+Three years later, in 1957, Reo's vehicle manufacturing operation became a subsidiary of White Motor Corporation White then merged REO with Diamond T Trucks in 1967 to form Diamond Reo Trucks.
 Volvo later took over White and thus currently owns the rights to the REO brand name.

 Meanwhile, after selling Reo's vehicle manufacturing operation to Bohn in 1954, management began liquidating the remainder of the company.
 For tax reasons a group of shareholders successfully challenged the liquidation in a proxy fight in September 1955, and forced REO to take over a tiny nuclear services company called Nuclear Consultants, Inc. in a reverse takeover.
 The resulting Nuclear Corporation of America, Inc., diversified and purchased other companies to become a conglomerate, spreading into an array of fields including prefabricated housing and steel joist manufacturing in addition to nuclear services.
 Most of these businesses failed and the company was bankrupt again by 1966.
 After reorganizing, only the successful steel-joist business remained; the company started producing recycled steel and eventually renamed itself Nucor.